tazeek/plotly-mt5-analysis/README.md

 - **Adjust** your stop-loss every time you cross a profit level.
 For example: if you cross 100 points of profit, adjust your stop-loss to that level.
 It is better to **lock your profits and exit** than to **hope** that the price continues going in the intended direction.
 - The **ideal** entry position is when the stop-loss is not too far away.
 Worst-case scenario: a wider-stop loss and the market reverses completely.
 - **RECOMMENDED**: Do not keep re-adjusting your stop-loss.
 If it is invalid, walk away.
+- **RECOMMENDED**: Have patience.
+Let the price come to the area of value.
+Never enter a trade unknowingly